wenijinew/eu.tmux/README.md

 * Fonts

-Eutmux can work perfectly if the morden fonts (E.g. [Nerd Fonts](https://www.nerdfonts.com/font-downloads)) are installed for the terminal.
-These morden fonts support different UNICODE characters which could be used as decoration for Eutmux themes.
+Utmux can work perfectly if the morden fonts (E.g. [Nerd Fonts](https://www.nerdfonts.com/font-downloads)) are installed for the terminal.
+These morden fonts support different UNICODE characters which could be used as decoration for Utmux themes.

 * Python and Bash

-Eutmux is developed with Python and Bash programming languages.
+Utmux is developed with Python and Bash programming languages.
 In most cases, both are already available in your work environment.
 If not, please install them separately.
 The latset version are recommended.

 * Tmux

 This is nonsense.
-You must have Tmux installed to use Eutmux to decorate it.
+You must have Tmux installed to use Utmux to decorate it.

 * Terminal Application